Pyotr Fyodorov: Biography

-Pyotr Fedorov was born on 21 April 1982 in Moscow, into a family of actors.
-His father, Pyotr Evgenievich Fedorov (27 October 1959 - 10 March 1999), was a Soviet and Russian theater and film actor, art critic, television presenter (died of cancer at the age of thirty-nine).
-Grandfather - Yevgeny Fyodorov (born 3 March 1924 - 30 April 2020), was a Soviet and Russian theatrical actor, "Honored Artist of the RSFSR", artist of the Vakhtangov State Academic Theater (1945 to present).
+Fedorov was born on 21 April 1982 in Moscow into a family of actors.
+His father, Pyotr Evgenievich Fedorov (1959–1999), was a Soviet and Russian theater and film actor, art critic and television presenter who died of cancer at the age of 39.
+His grandfather, Yevgeny Fyodorov (1924–2020), was a Soviet and Russian theatrical actor, "Honored Artist of the RSFSR", and artist of the Vakhtangov State Academic Theater.

 Pyotr spent his childhood in the Altai, Uimon Valley.
 He was fond of drawing and wanted to become an artist.
 The eight-grader moved with his family to Moscow.
 In 1997, after receiving an incomplete secondary education, he entered the Moscow Theater Art Technical School (MTTU), after which he planned to enter the Stroganov Moscow State University of Arts and Industry, but after his father's death changed his decision and left the school after the second year of training.

 In 1999, he entered the acting department of the Boris Shchukin Theatre Institute.
 In 2003 he graduated from the institute.
 He played a student Belyaev in the graduation performance "Beautiful People" based on the play of Ivan Turgenev, where actors Grigory Antipenko and Olga Lomonosova were also engaged.
 In September 2003, the performance "Beautiful People" won the prize of the newspaper Moskovskij Komsomolets as the best performance of the season in the nomination "Beginners".

 After graduating from the Theater Institute, he served at the Moscow Stanislavsky Drama Theater.